-Guidance and tips for buying a kayak and canoe coil
+Guidance and tips for buying a kayak or canoe paddle

-Not forgetting the kayak kayak paddle's unique friend, the canoe paddle, the end of the article also takes a look at the differences between the various types of canoe paddle and how to choose the right size.
+Not forgetting the kayak paddle's one-bladed friend; the canoe paddle, the end of the article also takes a look at the differences between the various types of canoe paddle and how to choose the right size.

-However, if you are not interested in the terminology or technical details of the industry and want to paddle with the right equipment without learning, or are buying a kayak paddle as a gift, contact our knowledgeable customer service team and we will be happy to find the best option for you.
+However, if you are not interested in the terminology or technical details, and just want to paddle with the right equipment without the hassle of taking notes, or are buying a kayak paddle as a gift, contact our knowledgeable customer service team and we will be more than happy to find the best option for you.

 info@vesiurheilu.fi

-The range includes durable and affordable aluminium paddles, atmospheric wooden paddles and top quality and lightweight composite paddles (carbon fibre, fibreglass) from renowned manufacturers such as Finnish lahnakoski and French Select.
+The range includes durable and affordable aluminium paddles, rustic wooden paddles and top quality and lightweight composite paddles (carbon fibre, fibreglass) from renowned manufacturers such as Finnish Lahnakoski and French Select Paddles.

-You can choose from beautiful wooden paddles made by Lahnakoski, Finland, to adjustable metal paddles.
+You can choose from beautiful wooden paddles made in Finland by Lahnakoski, to adjustable metal-shaft paddles.

 1. User length

-When choosing a kayak coil, it is a good idea to start by determining the length that suits you best.
+When choosing a kayak paddle, it is a good idea to start by determining the length that suits you best.
 Reach your hand with your fingers straight up and measure the distance from the floor to your fingertips.
-The result of the measurement (e.g. 225cm) will be the right length for you. the basic size of the paddle that suits you.
+The result of the measurement (e.g. 225cm) will be the right paddle length for you.

 2. Width of kayak